 Upon request from a new school, SSM will transfer the necessary information to a new school.
-Information is sent by mail between schools and is not given to parents to hand deliver.
+Information is sent by email or fax between schools and is not given to parents to hand deliver.

 NON-CATHOLIC and/or NON-PARISHIONERS